astral-sh/uv/docs/reference/cli.md

 ### uv python pin

-Pin to a specific Python version
+Pin to a specific Python version.

+Writes the pinned version to a `.python-version` file, which is then read by other uv commands when determining the required Python version.

+See `uv help python` to view supported request formats.

 <h3 class="cli-reference">Usage</h3>